eclipse-iceoryx/iceoryx/doc/design/logging.md

 can be used to forward the log messages to a logger of another framework.

-This is done by deriving from the base `Logger` class and implementing the pure virtual `setupNewLogMessage` and `flush` methods.
+This is done by deriving from the base `Logger` class and implementing the pure virtual `createLogMessageHeader` and `flush` methods.
 Finally, the derived logger must be activated by calling the static `Logger::activeLogger` function and passing the new logger as argument to the function.
 The logger must have a static lifetime and should therefore be placed in the data segment.